infratographer/identity-api/README.md

 ## Usage

 dmv is a Go service.
-To build it, you can either use `make build` to build a Go binary or `make docker-up` to start the Docker Compose service.
+To build it, you can either use `make build` to build a Go binary or `make up` to both build and start the service.

-The `docker-up` Makefile target will auto-generate a private key and mount it in the container for testing purposes.
+The `up` Makefile target will auto-generate a private key and mount it in the container for testing purposes.
 Note that this is not recommended for actual production use, and is merely a handy feature to allow developers to test.

 ### Exchanging tokens